 By TRA Train

-If you aren’t in a rush and want to save money, then traveling by TRA train is the way to go.
-The TRA station is within Taichung’s city center as well, unlike the HSR station which is located on the outskirts of the city.
-As outlined in the chart above, the journey by TRA train from Taipei to Taichung will be around 2 hrs 15 mins and cost NTD 375 each way.
+If you aren’t in a rush, then traveling by TRA train is perfectly fine.
+The TRA station is located in downtown Taichung so we just walked to our hotel.
+It’s super convenient.
 You can check the Taiwan Railways Administration website for a schedule of trains to Taichung from wherever you are.
 You can purchase tickets from there as well.

 By HSR Train

 You can check the Taiwan High Speed Rail website for a schedule of trains to Taichung from wherever you are.
-Once you’ve decided which train you want to take, you can purchase your ticket online via their 24 hour booking system.
-As described, you can purchase tickets as early as 4 weeks in advance.
-Train tickets can run out, especially during peak seasons, so it’s advisable to purchase them as soon as possible.
+You can then buy a ticket using their 24 hour booking system.
+Like TRA trains, it’s a good idea to book as early as possible.
+HSR tickets can be bought up to 4 weeks in advance.

-If for some reason you can’t get a discount from the THSR website, then you can try Kkday as well.
+If you can’t get a discount from the THSR website, then you can try KKday.
 They offer an HSR Unlimited Pass as well as discounted single-journey HSR tickets to Taichung from the following cities (click on the links for more information):

-If you’ll be continuing on to another city from Taichung, then you can purchase a discounted HSR ticket for that journey as well.
+If you’ll be proceeding to another city from Taichung, then you can purchase a discounted HSR ticket for that journey as well.

-Highway buses are your cheapest option but they take longer.
-A Ubus route from Taipei to Taichung costs NTD 290 with a travel time of about 3 hrs 30 mins.
-Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on fares, routes, and traveling times.
+As you can see from the chart above, highway buses are your cheapest option but they take longer.
+Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on routes, fares, and travel times.

 WHERE TO EXCHANGE CURRENCY

 Taiwan’s unit of currency is the New Taiwan Dollar (NTD).
-If you need to exchange currency in Taichung, then you can do so at any bank.
-Currency exchange service is strictly regulated by the Taiwanese government so you won’t find any independent money changers like you would in other Asian countries, which is a relief.
+You don’t have to worry about poor exchange rates in Taiwan because currency exchange is strictly regulated by the government.
+It can only be conducted by banks so you won’t find any independent money changers here.

-It’s best to exchange your currency at big local banks like Bank of Taiwan, China Trust Bank, or South China Commercial Bank.
-We walked in to a smaller bank once and they advised us of a service charge, so I made sure to look for a Bank of Taiwan every time.
-They have many branches throughout the country, including Taichung.
+It’s best to exchange your currency at big local banks like Bank of Taiwan because smaller banks may charge you a transaction fee.
 I exchanged currency at the Ziyou Road branch but there are plenty of Bank of Taiwan branches in Taichung.

 WHERE TO STAY IN TAICHUNG: Shin Sei Bashi Hotel